The Masseria of trulli

-In the heart of the Valle d’Itria, a few kilometres from the sea, a stone hamlet brought back into the present with care.
+In the heart of the Valle d’Itria, just a few kilometers from the sea, a stone village restored to the present with respect.

-Pool and sun deck, quiet corners, green spaces and slow paths.
-A resort in the most understated sense: not a complex, but an open house where every element is designed to leave the silence undisturbed.
+Pool and solarium, quiet areas, green spaces and slow pathways.
+A resort, in its most understated sense: not a park, but an open house where every element is designed not to interrupt the silence.

 *Complimentary Wi-Fi throughout